Grizzelbee/ioBroker.mielecloudservice/README.md

 6. Fill in the client_secret and client_id received from Miele-developer Team and account-id and password from the App.

 ## Controlling your devices
-All currently supported and documented Actions for all devices are implemented (API V1.0.2).
+All currently supported and documented Actions for all devices are implemented (API V1.0.4).
 > Please remember that Actions will only work if you put your device into the appropriate state (e.g. Mobile Control, powerOn, ...).
 Please refer to [Miele-Documentation](#documentation) for more Information on actions.

 ## Known Issues
-* Action colors aka. ambientLight introduced with API 1.0.4 is not implemented yet
-* Action programId (supported by Vacuum cleaners & Dish warmers) isn't implemented yet
+* none

 ## Documentation
 Please mainly refer to the main API documentation published by Miele